Achilles tendon pain

 To avoid recurring problems, you should:

-- Wear the right shoes with support and cushioning.
+- Use appropriate shoes with support and cushioning.

-- Regularly train strength and balance in your legs and feet.
+- Regularly train strength and balance in legs and feet.

-Exercising with tendon pain should be avoided.
-Instead, alternative exercise such as cycling or swimming is recommended, as long as it does not worsen the symptoms.
+You should avoid training with pain in the tendon.
+Instead, alternative training such as cycling or swimming is recommended, as long as it does not worsen the symptoms.

-Healing time varies depending on the severity of the injury.
-In mild cases, a few weeks of rest and exercise are sufficient.
-In chronic cases, it can take several months.
+The healing time varies depending on the severity of the injury.
+In simpler cases, a few weeks of rest and training are sufficient.
+For chronic conditions, it can take several months.

 Surgery is rarely the first choice.
-It is only used when long-term rehabilitation has not had sufficient effect.
+It is only used when long-term rehabilitation has not been sufficiently effective.

 Recommended products:

-Achilles tendon pain often occurs due to overuse, especially during activities like running or jumping.
-It can also be caused by exercising more than usual, walking longer distances than you are used to, or wearing shoes that don't provide enough support.
+Achilles tendon pain often arises due to overuse, particularly during activities such as running or jumping.
+It can also be caused by training more than usual, walking longer distances than you are accustomed to, or using shoes that do not provide adequate support.

 When should I seek medical attention?

-If your Achilles tendon pain does not improve within a week despite self-care, or if it worsens, you should contact a physiotherapist or health centre.
-If you experience sudden, severe pain or hear a "pop" in your Achilles tendon, you should seek medical attention immediately, as this may be a sign of a rupture.
+If the pain in your Achilles tendon does not improve within a week despite self-care, or if it worsens, you should contact a physiotherapist or healthcare center.
+In case of sudden, severe pain or if you hear a "snap" in your Achilles tendon, you should seek immediate medical attention, as it may be a sign of a rupture.

-Can I continue training with Achilles tendon pain?
+Can I continue to exercise with Achilles tendon pain?

 It is important to listen to your body.
-If the pain is mild, you can continue with low-intensity activities that do not put stress on the Achilles tendon, such as swimming or cycling.
-Avoid activities that cause pain until the discomfort has subsided.
+If the pain is mild, you can continue with low-intensity activities that do not strain the Achilles tendon, such as swimming or cycling.
+Avoid activities that cause pain until the symptoms have subsided.

 How can I prevent Achilles tendon pain?

-To prevent problems, it is important to increase exercise intensity gradually, use shoes with good support, and avoid overloading the Achilles tendon.
+To prevent problems, it is important to gradually increase training intensity, use shoes with good support, and avoid overstressing the Achilles tendon.
 Regular stretching and strength training of the calf muscles can also help.